samsquire/ideas4/README.md

  * **Many remote indexes** – We’ve got spare resources on an average desktop.
 Synchronize my files with a remote server, then do some crazy indexes on the files for all sorts of combinations.
 Index my files contents for content based searches.
 It doesn’t matter if the indexing is expensive, because it’s on a different server.

- * **Arbitrary Correlations*" It’s easy to arbitrarily correlate behaviours of humans on a computer.
+ * **Arbitrary Correlations** It’s easy to arbitrarily correlate behaviours of humans on a computer.
 We can track what times the user opens certain programs and then open them automatically at the correlated time.

  * **Information age worker** Download various data sets to the desktop and allow users to run queries against the data.
 Would be nice if you could import Wikidata data this way.